Book recommendations from Stan Sieler:

 The "Mercy Thompson Series" is quite enjoyable.

-My wife and I both like the series a lot.
+I like the series a lot.

 (Aside: I'm looking for a copy of "Masques"